'Shamilton! The Drag Parody' benefits the LGBTQ Connection

 You have free articles remaining.

 'Shamilton' has played to packed houses in San Francisco, supported by actual members of the original cast from the hit musical.
-It’s her-story in the making, and live in the Napa Valley.
-Don’t miss this over-the-top, creative, crazy and hilarious live show performed by the incredible all-drag cast from San Francisco.
-The Founding “Fathers” never looked so good!
+It’s her-story in the making, performed by an all-drag cast from San Francisco.

 Tickets range from $35 to $65, with limited VIP Experience passes available for $150.
 The VIP Experience includes a cocktail or champagne reception paired with appetizers, priority parking, private appearance by the incredible Intensive Claire, the best seats in the house, plus post-show photo ops with The Queens.